 The Historical Blunder in Braveheart

-In the movie the princess makes a snide comment in French about the English prince, and no one but her French maids understand a word she says.
-But at this period of time in England, everyone would have understood French — that’s the language they were speaking, too!
+In the movie the princess makes a snide comment in French about her husband, the English prince, and no one but her French maids understand a word she says.
+But at this period of time in England in the late 1290’s, everyone would have understood French — that’s the language they were speaking, too!